 Safe drinking water thanks to bacteria

 Drinking water from groundwater wells in Bangladesh often has a too high concentration of arsenic.
-According to estimates, one out of 10 adults die from the effects of arsenic poisoning.
+According to estimates, one out of 10 adults die from the effects of arsenic poisoning in the worst affected area's.
 Engineer Roos Goedhart is researching how bacteria can help remove arsenic in drinking water treatment and how this process can be improved.
 Her objective?
 To design a simple, natural method that effectively purifies groundwater, removing the arsenic, and as such giving millions of people access to safe drinking water.

 Arsenic is considered a heavy metal.
 It is contained naturally in soil and can end up in groundwater.
 The long-term ingestion of arsenic raises the chance of contracting cancer.
 The standard of the World Health Organization (WHO) is that the concentration of arsenic in drinking water may not exceed 10 micrograms per litre.